-(Judges 11:5) And when the Ammonites made war against Israel, the elders of Gilead went to bring Jephthah from the land of Tob.
+(Judges 11:5) And it was so, that when the children of Ammon made war against Israel, the elders of Gilead went to fetch Jephthah out of the land of Tob:

 The location of Tob is not known exactly.
 Jephthah gathered an army of adventurers and located in Tob after he was forced from his home by his half-brothers and the elders of the town.
 The Ammonites, who lived in the area of modern day Jordan (note: Amman is now the capital of Jordan), were fighting Israel.
 These elders (probably including Jephthah's half-brothers) went to him for help since he had the qualities of a military leader and a band of fighters.